nkrumahthis/assorted-jollof/README.md

 # Assorted Jollof

 AssortedJollof is a repo of one same basic REST api server.
-Rewritten in 5 languages.

-The 6 languages are going to be typescript, go, python, php, java and rust.
+Rewritten in 6 languages: typescript, go, python, php, java and rust.

 The server will persist and read relational data to/from a mysqlite3 database.